 The research began at the end of 2008.
 At that time, the most accurate aerial photographs and mapping available were from 2006-08.
 The earliest period for which equivalent photographs were available from 1998-9.

 The accuracy of the underlying data was key to ensuring a high degree of confidence in the results.

-It has taken some time to complete the research.
-Nevertheless, we recognise that further investigation of data from the next few years would help us to determine where the trends are going.
+We recognise that further investigation of data from later years would help us to determine where the trends are going.

 Did the research look at the same gardens, in the years 1998-9 and 2006-7?

 Yes, from a randomly stratified sample of 1,292 plots.
 The samples covered all boroughs and were chosen as representative areas.
 Changes were extrapolated from these samples to an estimate for London as a whole.

 What confidence do you have in the results?